onflow/flow/flips/20211007-transaction-fees.md

 The transaction fees are collected on the [FlowFees](https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowFees.cdc) smart contract and are used as part of the staking rewards.
 If there were more fees collected during an epoch then there were staking rewards the leftover FLOW gets burnt.
 This part would not be changed with this proposal, but it is important to note, as this means collecting more fees leads to less inflation or even deflation.

-There is an existing concept of computation limit (a.k.a.: gas limit), but it is currently not tied to transaction fees.
-The computation limit is currently only used prevent transactions from running for a very long time.
+There is an existing concept of a computation limit (a.k.a.: gas limit), but it is currently not tied to transaction fees.
+The computation limit is currently used only to prevent transactions from running for a very long time (or indefinitely).

 ## Design requirements